aiolos/ESPHome-config/README.md

 ### HomEvap Humidifiers and coolers
 In [`homevap.yaml`](homevap.yaml) is the configuration for [HomEvap](https://www.homevap.nl) devices.
 Currently only for reading values, but expected to have setting values soon (hardware already supports it, only the lambda functions in the yaml have to be written)

+### Nibe heatpumps
+See an example file at [`nibe.yaml`](nibe.yaml).
+More registers can be found in the models list in the [NibePi repo](https://github.com/anerdins/nibepi/tree/master/models).

 ### Other modbus devices
 Other modbus devices should also work, as long as the registers are known.
 A lot of information can be found [in the esphome docs](https://esphome.io/components/modbus_controller.html)

-For example:
+For example kWh-metering devices.
- - Nibe heatpumps
- - kWh-metering devices

 ## CC1101 Ventilation remotes (Itho/Duco)